 - the actual and potential impacts of climate-related risks and opportunities on the organisation’s business, strategy and financial planning, and the metrics and targets used to assess and manage such risks and opportunities, in each case to the extent such information is material.

-For a fuller analysis, see Chapman Tripp’s commentary Making the right investment choices for a low carbon economy.
+For a fuller analysis, see our commentary: Making the right investment choices for a low carbon economy.

 We are working with a number of organisations who are preparing for TCFD reporting, including through the establishment of climate-specific governance structures, physical and transition risk identification measures and the imposition of climate risk metrics and targets.
 To discuss the practical implications for your business, or to make sure you are on the right track for TCFD reporting, please get in touch with one of our contacts.